ryotayama/hayaemon_windows/readme_en.txt

  Fixed not booting in Windows XP environment.

 2017/8/23 Version 2.75 beta 3
+ Changed the development environment from Visual C ++ 2010 Express to Visual Studio Community 2017.
- @12guitar21 and @guxtuti_cording reflected the icon designed by @UmeboshiKantaro for iOS.
+ @12guitar21 and Sakaguchi reflected the icon designed by @UmeboshiKantaro for iOS.

 2013/5/27 Version 2.75 beta 2